Benidorm series 4: Ratings

+Critical response

 Throughout the series' run, the show commanded an average of 7.77 million viewers – a sharp 1.25 million increase from the previous season.
 Critically, the first episode broke the still-standing ratings record for the show.

 Similarly, at the time of broadcast, Metro reported the interest of holidays to Benidorm increase 159% upon the show's airing.

 The fourth series was nominated for Best Situation Comedy at the 17th National Television Awards, eventually losing out to Outnumbered.
 Similarly, the show was also nominated for a TV Quick Award.

 Home media

 The DVD of the fourth series was released on 14 November 2011.

+The fourth series first became available for streaming through Netflix in the United Kingdom on 1 October 2015.